jeremyr03/jeremyr03/README.md

 - 👋 Hi, I’m Jeremy
 - 👀 I’m a Computer Science student at the University of Manchester
-- 🌱 I’m currently learning Java, Python, JavaScript/TypeScript
+- 🌱 I’m currently learning Java, Python, JavaScript/TypeScript, reactjs
 - 📫 You can reach me on LinkedIn: https://www.linkedin.com/in/jeremy-roe-01/

 <!---